The Chronology of Jeanne d’Arc

 Wednesday, November 4: Fall of Saint-Pierre-le-Moûtier.

 Late November: The army marches toward La Charité.
-They follow the Allier and then the Loire (whether on the right or the left bank has not been settled).
+They follow the Allier and then the Loire 13.
 The army crosses the Loire between Nevers and Décize.
 It ascends the valley of the Nievre and then cuts sharply westward toward La Charite, which isolates Perrinet Gressart from whatever help he could expect from Varzy.

 Tuesday, November 24: At the request of Charles d’ Albret, the inhabitants of Bourges send 1,300 gold ecus to the royal troops.
 The siege begins shortly before this date and lasts a month.